bpolan/UCI_HAR/README.md

 Contains UCI_HAR assignment stuff.

 ## Purpose
-The purpose of UCI_HAR_data_stuff.R is to take data from https://www.dropbox.com/s/lfsbhwy8elgjo15/UCI_HAR_Dataset.zip?dl=0 and clean it and transform it.
+The purpose of run_assignment.R is to take data from https://www.dropbox.com/s/lfsbhwy8elgjo15/UCI_HAR_Dataset.zip?dl=0 and clean it and transform it.
 Will produce a tidy data set called tidy_UCI_HAR.txt.

 ## Data info
-The UCI_HAR data contains accelerometer data from 30 different subjects.
+The UCI_HAR data contains accelerometer and gyroscope data from 30 different subjects.

 A detailed description of the data set and its features can be found in the  UCI_HAR_README.txt and features_info.txt files.